leap-stc/leap-stc.github.io/docs/compute/skypilot.md

 LEAP provides a managed batch job system for running long or resource-intensive Python scripts on Google Cloud Platform (GCP), without needing to set up infrastructure yourself.

 Batch jobs are defined in the [`leap-stc/LEAP-batch-jobs`](https://github.com/leap-stc/LEAP-batch-jobs) repository and run using SkyPilot and GitHub Actions.
+The `README.md` includes more in-depth instructions on how to run the batch job.

 ## When to use batch jobs

 Use batch jobs when your workload is too heavy for JupyterHub, such as:

 - Multi-hour or overnight compute jobs, including climatologies, model runs, or large aggregations
-- Jobs requiring more RAM than your JupyterHub server provides, with up to 256 GB available
 - Workloads that should run unattended and notify you when complete

 If your script runs comfortably in a notebook in under approximately 15 minutes, you probably do not need to use the batch job system.